kubeflow/website/content/en/docs/components/pipelines/v2/author-a-pipeline/tasks.md

 +++

 ## Summary
 A *task* is an execution of a [component][components] with a set of inputs.
 It can be thought of as an instantiation of a component template.
-A pipeline is composed of individual tasks that may or may not pass data betwen one another.
+A pipeline is composed of individual tasks that may or may not pass data between one another.

 One component can be used to instantiate multiple tasks within a single pipeline.
 Tasks can also be created and executed dynamically using pipeline control flow features such as loops, conditions, and exit handlers.